alqurri/rwkv/README.md

 # RWKV-Unet
-The codes for the work "ENHANCED MEDICAL IMAGE SEGMENTATION USING RWKV AND CNN".
+The codes for the work "Enhanced medical image segmentation using RWKV and CNN".
 I hope this will help you to reproduce the results.